kiransalve/Power-BI/Learn with Gigs/Questions.md

 In a snowflake schema, dimensions are normalized — meaning they are broken into multiple related tables.
 For example, a Product dimension may be split into Product, Category, and Subcategory.

+14. What is Composite Model in Power BI?

+A Composite Model in Power BI allows you to combine multiple data sources in the same data model, using both:

+Import mode (faster, cached in memory)

+DirectQuery mode (real-time connection to database)

+Example

+Let’s say I’m building a sales dashboard:

+I import Product and Customer tables (static data)

+I use DirectQuery for the Sales Fact table (which updates frequently)

+Power BI lets me model them together using Composite Model